How To Choose A Surfboard?

 - Dimensions – 8 ft and over

-If you have already gone through the basics and starting to stand up on a board.
+If you have already learned the basics and starting to stand up on a board.
 Usually, surfers go through the first phase of surfing on a foam board rather quickly.
 Once they are through the first phase – It is reasonable to get a mal or fun board and step down in the size of the surfboard.
 Those boards are about 6-8 feet long, rather wide & round and will let you do turns and even try to duck-dive.
 Great step-up.

 RELATED: NSP Hybrid